-Applications are invited from suitably qualified candidates for admission into the newly introduced Higher National Diploma (HND) programmes by the Federal College of Animal Health and Production Technology, Vom as follows:
+Registration for newly introduced Higher National Diploma (HND) programmes by the Federal College of Animal Health and Production Technology, is ongoing;

 in attendance for the opening ceremony was Hon.
 Tata Umar, Jos south chairman and other invited persons including participants.
 The participants were lectured on the importance of Agriculture in relation to meat selling and tool kits were given to each participant at the end of the training.
 Five abbatoirs were constructed across different locations in the country.